 What do you need structurally?

-To determine what size you’ll need for your project, you’ll want to consult with your plans, local code official, or residential codebook.
-Different wood species have their unique properties and availability, so be sure you know what structural grade you need.
+If you’re building a structural project, such as a residential or architectural installation, you’ll need to consult with your plans, local code official, or residential codes.
+Different wood species and grades have unique properties, so be sure you know what structural grade you need.

 If you’re working on an exterior project, you’ll want to choose a wood that’s resistant to the sun and to weathering.

 Certain woods can help protect against insects and water damage, while other types may be best used indoors.
 You’ll also want to look for types of wood that are known for their durability and strength.

 When it comes to interior projects, you don’t need to worry about the wood you choose being resistant to insects, moisture, and extreme temperatures.
 In this case, you’ll want to focus the most on the appearance of the wood.

 There are pros and cons for all types of lumber, so it’s wise to know a little bit about your options.

 For instance, pine is a softwood, which means it’s probably a bad choice for your new dinner table.
 Yes, it might be cheaper than oak, but that doesn’t mean it’s a better choice.
 Because of its handsome appearance, cherry or walnut wood pieces are a popular choice for furniture and other projects where appearance matters.
 For outdoor furniture, tables, decks, and similar DIY projects, redwood, teak, and white oak are popular choices.

 What kind of finish are you looking for?

 For wood finishes, you’ll want to consider the workability and surface appearance of the wood.
 That’s because these factors will make a big impact on the wood’s ability to accept an even application of paint, stain, or oil.